 The mean error in Table B.2.12-1 shall be considered a systematic uncertainty that cannot be corrected and thus shall be included in the uncertainty budget table as a systematic uncertainty added to the combined expanded uncertainty.

-Any of the measurement grids in Table B.2.12-1 could be used for testing.
+The legacy grid with ==15° for TRP and ==30° for TRS should be considered the default measurement grid and is recommended for certification testing.